KlotzAndrew/actions-per-minute-tracker/README.md

 ### From source

 1. Clone the repo
-2. Ensure you have Go installed
+2. Open in Visual Studio Code
-3. Run `make build` in the root directory
+3. Build

 ## Examples